 They sold like Heelys in the early 2000s.
 It takes maybe 5 minutes to learn if you’re mildly coordinated (so it took me 10).
 My four kids picked it up WAY more quickly than my coworkers.

 Here’s what’s fascinating.
 These Segway-like handle-bar free scooters are getting tons of news coverage because celebrities and YouTubers are cruising around on them.
 But journalists are missing a vital piece of the story… they’re all made by the same dang Chinese manufacturer yet they have various brand/labels and range in price from about $300 to $1000.

 I’m writing this post because it’s really hard to find accurate, comprehensive review information or where to buy the best one for the best price.
 So in this post you’ll find:

 Which self balancing electric scooter brand should I buy?

 Good news.
 It doesn’t matter!
 Here is one I found on Amazon but they’re really hard to find right now.
 They’re almost all still from the exact same manufacturer in China (wholesale prices vary by the lot, but I’ve seen them for around $200).
 Look at the images and you’ll see they’re all the same except for the names splattered on them like eRover, PhunkeeDuck, IO Hawk, Oxboard, Cyboard, Scoot, Future Foot, Monorover, Airboard, Freego, Esway, Airwheel, iEZWay, Overoad.
 I don’t think Razor makes one and they’re not Segway brands even though people think they are.
 So buy on price, shipping speed and from a seller you trust.
 A lot of them are on backorder and can take a month to arrive.
 I see some are buying from Ali baba or express or whatever, but I’m nervous about that.
+Where to Get Deal.